GeorgianSpellCorrector/backend/README.md

-# GEORGIAN WRITING WIZARD BACKEND
+# Georgian Spell Corrector Backend
 ## Description
-This is a backend for the Georgian Writing Wizard project.
+This is a backend for the Georgian Spell Corrector project.

 ## Installation
 1. Clone the repository